SharadaJay/go-echo-basic-template/README.md

 # go-echo-basic-template
 A basic REST API template for Go with echo

-* Should provide following env variables
+* Should provide following environment variable.
+(The value is the name of the property file without the extension)
     * ENV
       * In Windows PowerShell
           ```bash